LACMIP/emu/docs/_documentation/taxonomy.md

 title: Taxonomy
 navcat: Modules
 tags: quick-start taxonomy
-last_modified_at: 2019-03-01
+last_modified_at: 2019-06-25
 ---
-The Taxonomy module is the primary record for information about taxonomic concepts, both accepted and unaccepted.
-Please see [Axiell's documentation](http://help.emu.axiell.com/latest/en/Topics/EMu/Taxonomy%20module.htm) for generic information about this module.
+The Taxonomy module is the primary record for information about taxonomic concepts, **both accepted and unaccepted**.
+Please see [Axiell's documentation](http://help.emu.axiell.com/latest/en/Topics/EMu/Taxonomy%20module.htm) for generic information about this module, as well as the [EPICC Taxonomy]({{ site.baseurl }}/documentation/epicctaxonomy/) documentation for details specific to that project.

 ## Taxonomic hierarchy